ritchie46/ritchievink.com/content/post/arima.md

 Before we go into this combination of AR and MA processes.
 We'll go through one last definition, which is Integrated (the I in ARIMA).
 With that, we've touched all the parts of an ARIMA model.

 ## Stationary
 An ARMA model requires the data to be stationary, which an ARIMA model does not.
 A stationary series has a constant mean and a constant variance over time.
 For the white noise, AR and MA processes we've defined above, this requirement holds, but for a lot of real-world data this does not.
-ARIMA models can work with data that isn't stationary but has got a trend.
+ARIMA models can work with data that isn't stationary, but instead has got a trend.
 For time series that also have recurring patterns (seasonality), ARIMA models don't work.

-When the data shows a trend, we can remove the data by differencing time step $X\_t$ with $X\_{t-1}$.
+When the data shows a trend, we can remove the trend by differencing time step $X\_t$ with $X\_{t-1}$.
 We can difference **n** times until the data is stationary.
-We can test stationarity with a Dicker Fuller test, but that is beyond the scope of this post.
+We can test stationarity with a Dicker Fuller test.
+How that is done is beyond the scope of this post.

 We can difference a time series by